-Astronaut crews for long-duration multi-national missions will endure many physical challenges and psychological stressors, some largely predictable in type and timing and others unpredictable.
+Performance Goal No.: Performance Goal Text: Astronaut crews for long-duration multi-national missions will endure many physical challenges and psychological stressors, some largely predictable in type and timing and others unpredictable.
 Crews are likely to be diverse with respect to educational background, skill set, ethnicity, gender, leadership/followership styles etc., yet they must form a cohesive team, and continue to function together at a high level of objective performance and remain responsive to mission support over the duration of the mission.
 Crew cohesion will be more fragile at times of high stress and fatigue, yet those are the times when performance must be unimpaired if the crew is to succeed.
-Adding to the challenge, the pool from which crews must be selected may be significantly constrained by other factors, such as past radiation For these reasons, it is essential that we understand how best to compose and support crews for long-duration space Task Description: missions, and that we develop a set of validated tools to this end.
+Adding to the challenge, the pool from which crews must be selected may be significantly constrained by other factors, such as past radiation For these reasons, it is essential that we understand how best to compose and support crews for long-duration space missions, and that we develop a set of validated tools to this end.
 In order to enable and advance long duration human space exploration, we are investigating individual and crew characteristics that may affect crew function and performance, by measuring both characteristics and performance on a range of simulated missions in analog environments.
 Based on the correlations found, we will develop a predictive model of the relationship between crew composition and performance.
-We will validate and enhance this model via data collected on two 8-month Hawai'i Space Exploration Analog and Simulation (HI-SEAS) missions, and use the results to provide NASA with a set of tools to optimize its crew composition strategies.
-Rationale for HRP Directed Research: The objective of this investigation is to provide data and recommendations to inform crew composition for long-duration space missions, and to enable the implementation of countermeasures for problems related to crew behavioral health This ground-based investigation will: 1.
-Collect, develop and verify a set of individual, dyad, and crew characteristics that we expect (based on past investigations) to be relevant to crew composition.
-2. Identify correlations, if any, between those characteristics and crew function/performance, using data from a series of Research Impact/Earth Benefits: simulated missions of various lengths at analog sites.
-3. Build a predictive model based on these correlations.
-4. Validate that model over two 8-month simulated missions at the HI-SEAS analog.
-5. Develop a set of tools (e.g., rubric, implemented model, best practices) NASA can use to optimize crew composition.
-The first nine months of this grant have been spent primarily on planning, staffing, setting up sub-awards (e.g., to the Mars Society, which runs the Mars Desert Research Station, or MDRS), institutional review, and the first MDRS Task Progress:
+We will validate and enhance this model via data collected on two 8-month Hawai'i Space Exploration Analog and Simulation (HI-SEAS) missions, and use the results to Task Description: provide NASA with a set of tools to optimize its crew composition strategies.
+Ed. note December 2018: Project has been rescoped and the specific aims of the re-scoped study are: Aim 1: Collect, develop, and verify a set of individual, dyad, and crew characteristics that are expected (based on past investigations) to be relevant to crew composition.
+Aim 2: Identify correlations, if any, between those characteristics and crew function/performance, using data from a series of simulated missions of various lengths at analog sites.
+Aim 3: Build a predictive model based on these correlations.
+Aim 4: Validate that model over two eight-month simulated missions at the HI-SEAS analog.
+Aim 5: Develop a set of tools (e.g., rubric, implemented model, best practices) NASA can use to optimize crew composition.
+Rationale for HRP Directed Research: The objective of this investigation is to provide data and recommendations to inform crew composition for long-duration space missions, and to enable the implementation of countermeasures for problems related to crew behavioral health Research Impact/Earth Benefits: and performance.
+Editor's Note: The project has been on hold and rescoped.
+It has restarted recently per December 2018 information from HFBP (Human Factors and Behavioral Performance) element personnel.
+The specific aims of the re-scoped study are: Aim 1: Collect, develop, and verify a set of individual, dyad, and crew characteristics that are expected (based on past investigations) to be relevant to crew composition.
+Aim 2: Identify correlations, if any, between those characteristics and crew function/performance, using data from a Task Progress: series of simulated missions of various lengths at analog sites.
+Aim 3: Build a predictive model based on these correlations.
+Aim 4: Validate that model over two eight-month simulated missions at the HI-SEAS analog.
+Aim 5: Develop a set of tools (e.g., rubric, implemented model, best practices) NASA can use to optimize crew composition.
+Bibliography Type: Description: (Last Updated: 09/09/2022)